Conference Program

 6. Unveiling Romantic Love Discourse, Emotion and Affect in Digital Contexts, Katherine Joseph, University of East London, United Kingdom, (In-person presentation)

-7. 177 Lovers and Counting: My Life as a Sex Researcher, Leanna Wolfe, Wise Woman Sex and Relationship Consulting, USA (In-person presentation)
+7. 177 Lovers and Counting: My Life as a Sex Researcher, Leanna Wolfe, Wise Woman Sex and Relationship Consulting, USA (Online presentation)

 8. ‘Love in the Air’: Struggles in Desire among Chinese Migrants in Kingston, Jamaica, Yichi Zhang, University of St Andrews, United Kingdom (Online presentation)